 Please read carefully

 *Students desiring to register for the Downtown Dance Conservatory must pick up a separate registration packet and form.
 These forms are available at the Mary G. Hardin Center for Cultural Arts.
-The $15 non-refundable fee is also required for students registering for the DDC, unless they are members of the Center for Cultural Arts.
+A $30 non-refundable fee is also required for students registering for the DDC, unless they are members of the Center for Cultural Arts.
 Contact the Mary G. Hardin Center for Cultural Arts for more information concerning the DDC.

 Terms of Payment